Find Affordable College Courses

 73 Yearly Graduations

-New York University comes in at #4 on our list of the most popular colleges offering master's degrees in liberal arts / sciences and humanities.
+New York University comes in at #4 on our list of the most popular colleges offering master's degrees in liberal arts / sciences & humanities.
 Roughly 52,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $53,770 per year, while in-state graduate students, on average, pay $35,982 per year.
-The liberal arts / sciences and humanities program at New York University awarded 73 master's degrees during the 2020-2021 school year.
-Of these students, 68% were women and 26% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $60,438 per year, while in-state graduate students, on average, pay $38,826 per year.
+During the most recent year for which we have data, 73 people received their master's degree in liberal arts / sciences & humanities from NYU.
+Of these students, 80% were women and 26% were members of underrepresented racial-ethnic groups.
+New York University liberal arts / sciences & humanities graduates who receive their master's degree go on to jobs earning a median salary of $51,346.

 #5